 Other canon notes and references

-In early to mid-1926, Graves was attacked by Gellert Grindelwald, who then used Polyjuice potion to impersonate the powerful Auror.
+In December, 1926, Graves was somehow replaced by Gellert Grindelwald, possibly using Polyjuice potion.
 When Grindelwald was finally captured, a spell revealed his true identity.
-The fate of Graves is unknown.
+The fate of the real Graves is unknown.

-The real Percival Graves did exist, but we now know that the Graves we see on screen is an imposter.
+The real Percival Graves did exist, but we now know that the Graves we see on screen is an imposter, possibly as a result of the use of Polyjuice Potion.
 According to David Heyman:

 SnitchSeeker: Is there a real Graves? what happened to him?